 There are plenty of good loan options out there.
 Look up as much as you can online about the major loan companies, then call and ask to speak to a representative.
 If your questions still haven’t been answered, try to find someone to speak with in person and schedule an appointment.
 Don’t rush this, and take notes, those same spectacular notes that got you accepted into college in the first place.

-One benefit of private student loans comes after graduation, when you find you have all of these little bills to pay. private student loan consolidation can make things easier by having only one monthly payment with one interest rate.
+private student loan consolidation can make things easier by having only one monthly payment with one interest rate.
 And, generally speaking, you’re given a six-month grace period after graduation before you have to start repayment of either a private or federal loan.

 Private student loans checks are usually mailed straight to the school.
 Remember, private loans can also be used to cover any school-related expense.
 This includes rent on an apartment while you’re going to school, or weekly groceries.
 Things like your computer, Internet bill and cell phone bill are usually considered school-related expenses, too.